-A student who has been subjected to an emergency temporary suspension may appeal, in writing, to the President within five (5) business days of receipt of the Discipline Committee's findings.
-The President shall review the record and uphold or reject the Discipline Committee's decision and so notify, in writing, the Discipline Committee, Vice President of Student Services, and the student within ten (10) business days of receipt of the student's appeal.

-A student whose appeal was denied by the President may appeal in writing to the Board of Trustees in sufficient time for the matter to be included on the agenda of the next regular Board meeting following the President's decision.
-The decision of the Board shall be final.
+A student who has been subjected to an emergency temporary suspension may appeal, in writing, to the President within five (5) business days of receipt of the findings by the Discipline Committee or Student Appeals Committee for Academic Matters.
+The President shall review the record and uphold or reject the decision of the Student Appeals Committee for Academic Matters or Discipline Committee and so notify, in writing, the Discipline Committee or Student Appeals Committee for Academic Matters, the appropriate Vice President and the student within ten (10) business days of receipt of the student's appeal.
+A student whose appeal was denied by the President may appeal, in writing, to the Board of Trustees in sufficient time for the matter to be included on the agenda of the next regular Board meeting following the President's decision.
+The decision of the Board shall be final..